-If you need some bulky waste removed, this guide is for you!
+Are you looking for free bulky waste collection?
+Then this guide is for you!
 This blog post covers everything you need to know about how to get rid of bulky waste for free and the other lowest cost alternatives including, how much they cost, what types of waste they are best for, and how environmentally friendly they are.

 Definition of Bulky Waste

 Before we start, what sort of rubbish are we talking about?
 Bulky waste is any waste you cannot fit in the bin.
 It includes clean bulky junk like furniture, large appliances, cardboard boxes and packaging and messy, dirty rubbish like home improvement, builders & DIY waste, and garden refuse.
 You can read a more detailed definition of bulky waste here.

 The 9 types of Bulky Waste Collection

 There are nine types of bulky waste collection.
-Numbers 1- 5 cost money, whereas 6-9 are free.
+Numbers 1- 5 cost money, whereas 6-9 are free solutions.

 1) Council bulky waste collection service (typically not available for builder/DIY or office/commercial waste)